Aditya-138-12/Heli/README.md

 1. Clone the repository from GitHub:
 2. Install dependencies:
 3. Configure your environment variables and API keys as necessary.
-4. Make account on grok cloud, and set API key in you enviornment, also the step by step process is given on there website.
+4. Make account on groq cloud, and set API key in you enviornment, also the step by step process is given on there website: https://groq.com/.

 ## Usage
 To use the Heli Voice Powered Enquiry System: